djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Run Options</th>
     <td>You have three different options for running the tests: via the Gradle GUI, via your IDE<br/>Gradle plugin, via executable .jar, or via Gradle command line.
-To run with<br/>the JUnit runner in your IDE, you would need to manually export<br/> your project as a normal Java project.</td>
+To run with<br/>the JUnit runner in your IDE, you would need to manually export your project <br/>as a normal Java project, if you have the skill to do so.</td>
   </tr>
   <tr>
     <th>Jar executable option</th>